LiZhuoHong/SinoBF-1/readme.md

 * This code should be run in a Python environment.

-## The first building-level functional map of urban China
+## SinoBF-1: the national-scale building-level functional map of urban China
 ### The complete map product and user guide are released at: [**https://doi.org/10.5281/zenodo.17844789**](https://doi.org/10.5281/zenodo.17844789)
 <img src="https://github.com/LiZhuoHong/Paraformer/blob/main/Fig/Study_area.png" width="70%">
 This version of the data includes (1) Building-level functional maps of 109 Chinese cities, and (2) In-situ validation point sets.
 The building-level functional maps of 109 Chinese cities are organized in the ESRI Shapefile format, which includes five components: “.cpg”, “.dbf”, “.shx”, “.shp”, and “.prj” files.
 These components are stored in “.zip” files.
 Each city is named “G_P_C.zip,” where “G” explains the geographical region (south, central, east, north, northeast, northwest, and southwest of China) information, “P” explains the provincial administrative region information, and “C” explains the city name.